The Fire Next Time: Content

-The book includes two essays that were written in the 1960s during a time of segregation between White and Black Americans.
+The two essays were written in the 1960s during a time of segregation between White and Black Americans.
 In his essays, Baldwin's purpose was to reach a mass white audience and help them to better understand Black Americans' struggle for equal rights.
 Looking at the time period in which Baldwin's essays were published shows how purposefully each essay was constructed.
 At the time, the Civil Rights Movement was beginning to recognize the need for publicity, in particular "story-telling that would generate public support for the movement's people and goals".
 This was the context in which Baldwin's essays were first published.

 What made Baldwin's essays effective is that they were testimonial.
 Giving testimonial evidence about how racism in America has operated in real people's lives is an effective strategy for connecting with an audience that is otherwise unaware.
 The book met both the need of the Civil Rights Movement for publicity and an unspoken need of white audiences who did not understand the movement or the lives of the people involved.
 Although many of the ideas that Baldwin writes about in his essays were not novel to black intellectualism, the way in which they were presented to their audience was.
 Baldwin's writings profoundly "provoked and challenged the dominant white American frame for understanding race relations" during the time that they were first published.